 UT Southwestern Medical Center has been protecting and licensing intellectual property for more than 40 years.
 Prior to 1998, technology transfer activities at UT Southwestern were conducted by the Office for Legal Affairs.
 In 1998 the Office for Technology Development (OTD) was created to manage UT Southwestern's activities in this area and to facilitate the formation of biomedical companies based on UT Southwestern-developed technologies.

-The OTD staff has since increased from six to 21 individuals who are now organized within four divisions: Technology Transfer (Licensing), Cooperative Research, Venture Development, and Portfolio Management.
-Many of OTD's professional staff were recruited from the biopharmaceutical and medical device industries to create a pro-active, business-oriented culture and to promote relationships with commercial partners.
+The OTD staff has since increased from six to 23 individuals who are now organized within four divisions: Technology Commercialization, Cooperative and Sponsored Research, Venture Development, and Financial Management.
+OTD's experienced, professional staff help create a pro-active, business-oriented culture and work to promote cooperative relationships with commercial partners.

-OTD has generated well over $155 million in revenue and has helped create more than 20 start-up companies that have, in aggregate, secured more than $4 billion in investment capital and in partnering deals with major biotech and pharmaceutical partners.
+OTD has generated well over $155 million in revenue and has helped create 37 start-up companies that have, in aggregate, secured more than $4 billion in investment capital and in partnering deals with major biotech and pharmaceutical partners.

 The Office for Technology Development spearheaded the development of BioCenter at Southwestern Medical District, the University’s commercial biomedical campus.
 This award-winning, state-of-the-art venue encourages the maturation of UT Southwestern's innovative technologies.
 The Office for Technology Development envisions being an integral part of the success of the biotechnology industry in Dallas.